The A-Z of furniture: Terminology to know when buying at auction

-Fluting: Vertical grooves which form an elliptical-shaped recess, often employed on columns.
+Fluting: Vertical grooves that form an elliptical-shaped recess, often employed on columns.

-Frieze: A broad, horizontal band which is often decorated with painting or sculpture.
+Frieze: A broad, horizontal band that is often decorated with painting or sculpture.

 Front rail: The piece of wood that runs between the front two legs of a chair.

 Four-poster bed: A bed with high posts at each corner and sometimes a canopy.

 Gallery: An ornamental wood or metal rail around a piece of furniture.